 How much does it cost?
 Are your prices fixed?

 To ensure we offer you the best rates possible, we often need to complete a test patch on the surface that requires work.
 As some items may need more attention than others, for example vehicle bodywork may have several layers of paint to remove, the price will vary accordingly.
 Once we have given you a quote you can rest assured this will not change, even if – on the odd occasion – the work takes a little longer than expected.

 When completing work at your address, we need to factor in additional running costs to your quotation.
-This includes travel costs as well as running costs of equipment, as the mobile compressor runs from power generated from our van’s engine.
+This includes travel costs as well as running costs of equipment, such as the mobile compressor.

 Why choose Soda Blasting Ltd?